Paul Fix

-Early life and military service
+Early life

-Paul Fix was born Paul Fix Morrison.
-His mother and father were German immigrants who had left their Black Forest home and arrived in New York City in the 1870s.
+Fix born to Wilhelm Fix and Louise Walz on March 13, 1901 in Dobbs Ferry, New York.
+His father was a brewer from Germany.

-Following the United States' entry into World War I in April 1917, Fix joined the National Guard, initially serving at Peekskill, New York.
-After three months of duty there, he went AWOL and enlisted in the U.S. Army.
-After serving at Fort Slocum for three months, he again went AWOL and then enlisted in the U.S. Navy, and was stationed in Providence, Rhode Island.
+Following the United States' entry into World War I in April 1917, Fix joined the National Guard, initially serving in Peekskill, New York.
+After three months of duty there, he deserted and enlisted in the U.S. Army.
+After serving at Fort Slocum for three months, he again deserted and then enlisted in the U.S. Navy and was stationed in Providence, Rhode Island.
 While serving in the Navy, Fix was recruited to perform on stage in a Navy Relief Organization production of the comic opera H.M.S.
 Pinafore.
 Later, he served as a hospital corpsman aboard ships transporting American troops to and from Europe, and continued that assignment until he was officially discharged from military service on September 5, 1919.

 Stage and films

-Following the war, Fix became a busy character actor, who got his start in local productions in New York.
-By the 1920s, he had moved to Hollywood, and performed in the first of almost 350 movie and television appearances.
-In the 1930s, he became friends with John Wayne.
-He was Wayne's acting coach and eventually appeared as a featured player in about 27 of Wayne's films.
+Following the war, Fix became a busy character actor, starting in local productions in New York.
+By the 1920s, he had moved to Hollywood, and in the 1930s, he became John Wayne's friend.
+He was Wayne's acting coach and eventually appeared as a featured player in many of Wayne's films.

-Fix worked in early films such as Lucky Star (1929) with Janet Gaynor and Charles Farrell and Ladies Love Brutes (1930), and became a regular performer for the film's director, Frank Borzage, on a further eight occasions.
-Fix later appeared as Richard Bravo in the 1950s cult classic, The Bad Seed (1956) with Nancy Kelly, The Sea Chase (1955) with John Wayne and Lana Turner, playing Heinz the cook, and in George Stevens' Giant (1956) with James Dean, portraying Elizabeth Taylor's father.
+Fix worked in early films such as Lucky Star (1929) with Janet Gaynor and Charles Farrell and Ladies Love Brutes (1930), and became a regular performer for the film's director, Frank Borzage, eight more times.
+Fix later appeared as Richard Bravo in The Bad Seed (1956), The Sea Chase (1955) and Giant (1956), portraying Elizabeth Taylor's father.